suriyun-production/mmorpg-kit-docs/docs/pages/149-playable-character-model.md

 # Playable Character Model

-This component was made by using Unity's [Playable API](https://docs.unity3d.com/Manual/Playables.html), recommend to using it over animator character model, you can convert from animator character model to this by context menu ->
+This component was made by using Unity's [Playable API](https://docs.unity3d.com/Manual/Playables.html), recommend to using it over animator character model, you can convert from animator character model to this by context menu -> `Convert To Playable Character Model`.

 * * *